tedneward/Azgaarnoth/Races/Dragonmarked.md

 ### Traits
 The Mark of Shadow only manifests on elves.
 If your character has the Mark of Shadow, this is your elf subrace.
 Ability Score Increase.
 Your Charisma score increases by 1.

-Natural Talent.
+**Natural Talent**.
 You gain proficiency with one musical instrument or the Performance skill.

-Gift of the Shadows.
+**Gift of the Shadows**.
 When you make a Charisma (Performance) or Dexterity (Stealth) check, you can roll one Intuition die, a d4, and add the number rolled to the ability check.

-Shape Shadows.
+**Shape Shadows**.
 You know the minor illusion cantrip.
 Charisma is your spellcasting ability for this trait.

-Slip Into Shadow.
+**Slip Into Shadow**.
 You can use the Hide action as a bonus action, even if you have no cover or if you’re under observation.
 Regardless of whether you succeed or fail, once you use this ability, you can’t use it again until you finish a short or long rest.

 ## The Mark of Storm
 Wind and water welcome the half-elf who carries the Mark of Storms.
 The wind catches them when they fall, and they swim with remarkable speed.
 Those who possess the Greater Dragonmark and dragonshard focus items can call on even greater powers, shaping the weather and calling on the power of the storm.

 ### Traits
 The Mark of Storm manifests exclusively on half-elves.
 If your character has the Mark of Detection, these traits replace the half-elf’s Ability Score Increase, Skill Versatility, and Languages given in the Player’s Handbook.

-Ability Score Increase.
+**Ability Score Increase**.
 Your Dexterity and Charisma scores both increase by 1.
 In addition, one ability score of your choice increases by 1.

-Sea Monkey.
+**Sea Monkey**.
 Your base walking speed is 30 feet, and you have a swim speed of 30 feet.

-Windwright’s Intuition.
+**Windwright’s Intuition**.
 When you make a Dexterity (Acrobatics) check or any ability check involving operating or maintaining a water or air vehicle, you can roll one Intuition die, a d4, and add the number rolled to the ability check.

-Storm’s Blessing.
+**Storm’s Blessing**.
 You have resistance to lightning damage.

-Headwinds.
+**Headwinds**.
 You know the [gust](https://www.dndbeyond.com/spells/gust) cantrip.
 When you reach 3rd level, you can cast the gust of wind spell once with this trait and regain the ability to do so when you finish a long rest.

-Languages.
+**Languages**.
 You can speak, read, and write Common and Elvish.

 ## The Mark of Warding
 The Mark of Warding helps its bearers protect things of value.
 Using the mark, a dwarf can weave wards and seal portals with mystic force.
 It also provides its bearer with an intuitive understanding of locks and mechanisms used to protect and seal.
 The decision each heir has to make is whether they’ll use this power to keep things safe, or whether they’re more interested in opening locks and taking what’s inside.

 ### Traits
 The Mark of Warding manifests exclusively on dwarves.
 If your character has the Mark of Warding, this is your dwarf subrace.

-Ability Score Increase.
+**Ability Score Increase**.
 Your Dexterity and Intelligence scores increase by 1.

-Master of Locks.
+**Master of Locks**.
 When you make an Intelligence (History), Intelligence (Investigation), or Thieves' Tools check involving lock and trap mechanisms, you can roll one Intuition die, a d4, and add the number rolled to the ability check.

-Wards and Seals.
+**Wards and Seals**.
 You can use your mark to cast the alarm spell as a ritual.
 Starting at 3rd level you can cast [arcane lock](https://www.dndbeyond.com/spells/arcane-lock) once with this trait and you regain the ability to do so when you finish a long rest.
 Intelligence is your spellcasting ability for these spells.

 ## Feat: Greater Dragonmark